 For all sensors "Offset" field is enabled.
-The offset is used for simple correction of displayed value
+Number from this field is used for simple correction of displayed value.

-For some specific sensors (TSA200, TSV200 etc.) fields "Unit" and "Multiplier" are also available.
+For some specific sensor, like TSA200, TSV200 etc., fields "Unit" and "Multiplier" are also available.

 7.2.3.2.
 Digital inputs